-The coolant temperature warning light can be checked by turning the key to " [" (on).
-The warning light should come on in purple briefly and then go off.
+The electrical circuit of the warning light can be checked by turning the key to " [" (on).
+The warning light should come on for a few seconds, and then go off.
 If the warning light does not come on initially when the key is turned to " [" (on), or if the warning light remains on, have a Yamaha dealer check the vehicle.